oracle-livelabs/oci/ai-chatbot-ampere/lab4_deploy_application/lab4_deploy_application.md

 ## Introduction

-In this lab we deploy the opensource chat-bot image from OCIR and expose it on a public URL to use it via the internet.
+In this lab we will deploy the opensource chat-bot image from OCIR and expose it on a public URL to use it via the internet.

 Estimated Time: 30 minutes